Darkasf/dotfiles/README.md

 # dotfiles
 My personal dotfiles

-This is a collection of my dotfiles that I've gathered from countless people
+This is a collection of my dotfiles that I've gathered from countless people through countless years.